districtr/districtr/docs/11suggestions/organizing.md

 own helper function in `evaluation-plugin.js`.
 - In the [EvaluationPlugin], initial `isOpen` states can be delegated to a helper function.
-- When rendering [State Portals], so many anonymous functions are used to render `html`.
+- When rendering [state pages], so many anonymous functions are used to render `html`.
 Perhaps a few longer ones can be separated out as helper functions
 - In [routes.js], so much occurs when `loadPlanFromJSON(...)` and